THIS IS IT

 The Geography of Pluto

-Compelling coward Giovanni Zappacosta-O’Hara stands on the banks of the East River on the morning of September 11, 2001 as a plane hits the World Trade Center.
-His boyfriend—the love of his life—may be onboard one of the doomed flights.
+Giovanni Zappacosta-O’Hara stands on the bank of the East River on the morning of September 11, 2001 as a plane hits the World Trade Center.
+His boyfriend—the love of his life—may be on one of the doomed flights.
 Terrified of the potential tragedy, Gio makes the decision that will shape the rest of his life.
 THIS IS IT tells the story of what happens next.
-In order to find redemption and regain the capacity to love, Gio delves into the key moments of his past and his family's history to root out just how he became the coward he is.
-As he retells the stories, he finds surprising queer moments, as well as hilarious characters that give him surprising chances to get over himself—but will he take them?
+In order to find redemption and regain the capacity to love, Gio delves into the key moments of his past to root out just how he became who he is.
+As he retells the stories, he finds tender new ways to care, as well as hilarious characters that give him chance to re-find the spark of togetherness—but will he take them?

 New York Times bestselling author of The Push and The Whispers